 Born in Japan.
 Based in Berlin since 2001.
 Junichi Oboshi began painting at Kunsthaus Tacheles — one of Berlin's most iconic artist squathouses — where he kept an atelier from 2001 to 2006.

-Working with acrylics, collage, washi paper, and hand-painted tape, he builds layered compositions that carry a quiet vibration — a resonance between the visible surface and the invisible energy beneath it.
+Working with acrylics, collage, and hand-painted and torn washi tape, he builds layered compositions that carry a quiet vibration — a resonance between the visible surface and the invisible energy beneath it.
 Each painting is a place where silence and expression meet.

 His work has been shown in Berlin galleries and is held in private collections across Europe and Asia.
-He is the author of two books: Techniques for Awareness and Techniques for Resonance.
+He is the author of three books: Techniques of Awareness, Techniques of Resonance, and Techniques of Dialogue — a trilogy exploring awareness, resonance, and co-creation with AI.

 Every layer in an OBOSHI painting is a decision — a footstep, a vibration held in silence.
 For designers who build spaces around intention, the work integrates naturally: large-format originals that anchor a room, or bespoke commissions developed for a specific project from the beginning.